Direct Fisher Score Estimation for Likelihood Maximization: Appendix / Supplemental Material

 The \( (a,c) \) hyperparameters for the KDE-SP gradient method was selected from a grid of \( [10^{-4}, 10^{-3}, 5\times10^{-3}, 10^{-2}, 5 \times 10^{-2}] \times [10^{-4}, 10^{-3}, 5\times10^{-3}, 10^{-2}, 5 \times 10^{-2}]\).
 For the FSM method, we set \( \sigma =0.2 \) and a step size of \( 5 \times10^{-2} \), with parameter averaging over the last \( 300 \) iterations.
 The latent mean prior, \( \sigma_z\) was set at \( 0.1\).

-The direct optimization approach was done by directly minimizing a reconstruction loss (mean squared error in pixel-space) between the generated images and observations, and directly differentiating through the generator network \( G_w \).
-Specifically, we minimize the following loss function,
+The direct optimization approach was performed by directly minimizing a reconstruction loss (mean squared error in pixel space) between the generated images and the observations, and directly differentiating through the generator network \( G_w \).
+Specifically, we minimize the following loss function.